 How do I pay?

-We request a deposit to cover the disbursements (i.e. clergy, cemetery, crematorium fees).
+We request a deposit to cover the disbursements (i.e. clergy, cemetery, crematorium fees) and half of the funeral director's fees.
 An invoice is sent out after the funeral for the balance to be settled.

 What if I cannot pay?